-Our companies currently support acute care facilities and post-acute care facilities with a geographically diverse customer mix within the domestic community healthcare market.
-Our target market for our acute care solutions includes community hospitals with fewer than 200 acute care beds.
-Our primary focus within this defined target market is on hospitals with fewer than 100 beds, which comprise approximately 98% of our acute care hospital EHR client base.
+Our companies currently support community hospitals and other healthcare systems with a geographically diverse patient mix within the domestic community healthcare market.
+Our target market for our RCM, EHR, and Patient Engagement solutions includes community hospitals with fewer than 400 acute care beds and their clinics, as well as independent or small to medium sized chains of skilled nursing facilities.
+98% of our acute care hospital EHR customer base is comprised of hospitals with fewer than 100 beds.
 The target market for our post-acute care solutions consists of approximately 15,500 skilled nursing facilities that are either independently owned or part of a larger management group with multiple facilities.
-Our target market for our TruBridge services includes community hospitals with fewer than 600 acute care beds.